elastic/eck-diagnostics/README.md

 The ECK related custom resources are included in those namespaces as well:
 * Agent
 * ApmServer
+* Beat
 * ElasticMapsServer
 * Elasticsearch
 * EnterpriseSearch
 * Kibana

 ### Logs
-In the operator namespaces (`-o, --operator-namespaces`) all logs are collected, while in the workload resource namespaces only those logs that originate in Pods managed by ECK are collected .
+In the operator namespaces (`-o, --operator-namespaces`) all logs are collected, while in the workload resource namespaces only logs from Pods managed by ECK are collected.